-I am not talking about wise borrowing for investment but borrowing for consumption.
-This is one sure way to put oneself in a permanent financial predicament.
+I am not talking about wise borrowing for investment but borrowing for consumption or to live beyond your means.
+Some people buy useless or unnecessary things on credit.
+They finance their luxurious lifestyle with credit.
+Some of them have not even finished repayment before some things they bought on credit packed up, got spoilt, or finished.
+Beware of avoidable debts.
+Running your life on debts is one sure way to put oneself in a permanent financial predicament.
 A sincere, well-thought-out plan of coming out of debt is necessary for such a person or else, he will not be financially free.
 Such a person will continue to be at the mercy of his creditors.
 And this is contrary to the will of God for His obedient children.
 Deuteronomy 15:6 says, “For the LORD your God will bless you just as He promised you; you shall lend to many nations, but you shall not borrow; you shall reign over many nations, but they shall not reign over you” (NKJV).

 Ecclesiastes 3:1 says, “To everything there is a season, a time for every purpose under heaven” (NKJV).
 Did you see that?
 There is a time for every purpose under heaven.
 Also, verse 17 says, “God shall judge the righteous and the wicked, for there is a time there for every purpose and for every work” (NKJV).
-There is a time for every purpose and work.
-This is why it is necessary to plan your day, which helps you to schedule for each day the right thing you will do rather than just do whatever comes your way.
+Take note of the later part of that verse: there is a time for every purpose and for every work.
+Therefore, it is necessary to plan your day, which helps you to schedule for each day the right thing you will do rather than just do whatever comes your way.
 If you are able to plan for each day, you would have succeeded in planning for each month and for each year.

 8. When someone does not have eternal values governing his life but patterns his life after what is in vogue and human philosophies.
-This means that the Word of God is not of any importance or is not the final authority in such a person’s life.
+This means that the Word of God is not of any importance or is not the final authority in the life of such a person.